nazmul-nhb/anagram-generator/README.md

 ## Dictionary Support

 - The package includes a built-in dictionary to validate generated anagrams.
-- To disable dictionary validation, set `validWords: false` in options.
+- To disable dictionary validation, set `{validWords: false}` in options.

 ## License